NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-for-criminals.md

 <figure>
   <blockquote>
-    <p>The U.S. Treasury Department's Office of Foreign Assets Control (OFAC) has sanctioned three Chinese nationals and their cryptocurrency addresses, alleging they violated money laundering and drug smuggling laws. [...]
-The agency also listed a number of bitcoin addresses [...] that the agency claims belong to the Chinese citizens.</p>
+    <p>The U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) has sanctioned three Chinese nationals and their cryptocurrency addresses, alleging they violated money laundering and drug smuggling laws. […] The agency also listed a number of bitcoin addresses […] that the agency claims belong to the Chinese citizens.</p>
   </blockquote>
   <figcaption><em>CoinDesk</em><sup><a id="ref58" href="#fn58">[58]</a></sup></figcaption>
 </figure>